University District, Seattle: Infrastructure

+The district's skyline was formerly defined primarily by the UW campus, UW Tower, and the art deco style Graduate Hotel Seattle (originally the Meany Hotel).
+The 22-story UW Tower opened in 1975 as the headquarters of the Safeco Corporation and was acquired by the university in 2006.

+The city council approved changes to the neighborhood's zoning code in 2017 to prepare for the opening of the U District light rail station.
+The new zoning designation allows for buildings up of to 320 ft between Interstate 5 and 15th Avenue Northeast, with the exception of The Ave.
+The University District subsequently entered a new period of growth with the construction of several high-rise residential towers that are primarily for student residents.

-Public Transit
+Public transit

-The district is served by two Link light rail stations: University of Washington Station near Husky Stadium opened in 2016 as part of the University Link Extension; and U District on Brooklyn Avenue near NE 45th Street which opened in October 2021 as part of the Northgate Link Extension.
+The district is served by two Link light rail stations: University of Washington station near Husky Stadium opened in 2016 as part of the University Link Extension; and U District on Brooklyn Avenue near NE 45th Street which opened in October 2021 as part of the Northgate Link Extension.
 Light rail service connects the U District to Capitol Hill and Downtown Seattle to the south, and Roosevelt and Northgate to the north.

 Streets

 The neighborhood's north-south arterials are (from west to east) Roosevelt Way NE (southbound only), 11th Avenue NE (northbound only), Brooklyn Avenue NE, University Way NE, and 15th Avenue NE.
 East-west arterials include NE Pacific Street, NE 45th Street, and part of NE 50th Streets.
 NE Campus Parkway is a minor east-west arterial, running only west of the campus.

-Upzoning and Urban Development

-The district's skyline was formerly defined primarily by the UW campus, UW Tower, and the art deco style Graduate Hotel Seattle (originally the Meany Hotel).

-More recently, the U District has entered a new period of growth and several residential and office towers have recently been constructed, and several more are under construction and proposed.